LeoKaiser2000/Unity-GameOfLife/README.md

 ## <a name='requirements'>Requirements</a>

-Unity version 2021.2.7f1
+Unity version 2020.3.19f1

-C# version 9.0
+C# version 8.0

-*Note: This is the version that I used at default, it may run on lower one*
+*Note: This is the version used in school computers, it may run on lower one*

 ## <a name='quickstart'>Quickstart</a>